Figure

 A photonic qubit architecture based on single-photon encoding (typically dual-rail or polarization) with state preparation, gates, and measurement implemented using linear optical elements, single-photon sources, and photodetectors.

-Beam splitters and phase shifters implement single-qubit unitaries.
+Beam splitters and phase shifters implement single-qubit unitaries as passive transformations that conserve photon number.
 Entangling gates are induced through measurement and feed-forward (KLM-style), trading deterministic interactions for optical network + ancilla overhead.

 Hamiltonian